benhowell/benhowell.github.com/_posts/2014-10-31-vigilantism-vandalism-and-ethics-in-engineering.md

 <div class="intro">
 <div class="intro-txt">
 <p>
-On the 26th of August, 2014, FTDI, manufacturer of the worlds most widely used USB serial chip, released their latest Windows driver (v 2.12.0.0) and it's distribution via a recent Windows automatic update has been, at best a monumental error in judgment, and at worst a case of unethical vandalism.
+On the 26th of August, 2014, FTDI, manufacturer of the world's most widely used USB serial chip, released their latest Windows driver (v 2.12.0.0) and its distribution via a recent Windows automatic update has been, at best a monumental error in judgment, and at worst a case of unethical vandalism.
 </p>
 <p>
 In simple terms, the driver update executes code to brick any device deemed non-genuine by FTDI such as counterfeit chips, but more alarmingly, legitimate clone chips.
 This not only stops the device from running with the FTDI drivers, it stops it working entirely as it sets the device PID to 0 which stops Windows and Linux operating systems recognising the device.
 </p>
 <p>
 Had FTDI released drivers that simply didn't work with non-genuine chips then there would be no issue.
-Manufacturers (and end users) could have been alerted to the fact that the driver was incompatible on non-genuine hardware, and this would've made the point well enough.
+Manufacturers and end users could have been alerted to the fact that the driver was incompatible on non-genuine hardware, and this would've made the point well enough.
 </p>
 </div>
 <div class="intro-img-border">